K-theory of locally finite graph $C^*$-algebras

+We start with defining, how the $C^*$-algebra is associated with a graph, in our setting.
+Namely, we explain that we deal with a $C^*$-algebras associated with a graph via the Bass-Hashimoto operator.

-Let us consider first a planar non-directed graph $\hat E$, which might be infinite, have loops, multiple edges and sinks.
+Let us consider first a non-directed graph $\hat E$, which is allowed to be infinite, to have loops, multiple edges and sinks.

-We impose one finiteness condition on the graph, namely, it should be {\it locally finite:} every vertex should be connected only with finitely many vertices by edges.
-Also we suppose $\hat E$ is a connected non-directed graph (=geometrically connected graph).
+We assume that the graph is {\it locally finite}, i.e. every vertex is connected only to finitely many vertices by edges, and that suppose that $\hat E$ is a connected non-directed graph (=geometrically connected graph).

-We consider the Cuntz-Krieger algebras of the Bass-Hashimoto operator associated to this graph (more precisely, its infinite, locally finite analogue).
+We deal with the Cuntz-Krieger algebra ${\cal O}_E$ of the Bass-Hashimoto operator associated with the graph $E$ (more precisely, its infinite, locally finite analogue).
 This operator (operator $\Phi_E$ defined below) was considered by Hashimoto \cite{H} and Bass \cite{B} and later studied in \cite{MM}.
-The algebra known as a {\it boundary operator algebra}, studied, for example, in \cite{Ro, Ro1, Ro2} is Morita equivalent to the corresponding algebra associated to the Bass-Hashimoto operator.
-Namely, ${\cal O}_E \sim C^*(\delta {\cal F})/{\Gamma}$, where $ {\cal F}$ is a universal covering tree of the graph $E$ and ${\Gamma}$ is a free group of rank $\beta$, where $\beta$ is the first Betti number of $E$.
-Note here, that the Cuntz-Krieger algebra of the Bass-Hashimoto operator associated to a given graph $E$ (which we denote here also ${\cal O}_E$) should not be mixed with the Cuntz-Krieger algebra of operator defined by the incidence matrix of the graph, as it is done, for example, in \cite{A,Wa}.
+The algebra known as a {\it boundary operator algebra} (for example, cf. \cite{Ro, Ro1, Ro2}) is Morita equivalent to the corresponding algebra associated with the Bass-Hashimoto operator.
+Namely, ${\cal O}_E \sim C^*(\delta {\mathbb E})/{\Gamma}$, where $ {\mathbb E}$ is a universal covering tree of the graph $E$ and ${\Gamma}$ is a free group of rank $\beta$, where $\beta$ is the first Betti number of $E$.

+Note, that the Cuntz-Krieger algebra of the Bass-Hashimoto operator associated with a graph $E$ (denoted here also by ${\cal O}_E$) should not be mixed with the Cuntz-Krieger algebra of the operator defined by the incidence matrix of the graph, as it is done, for example, in \cite{A,Wa}.